Spring in the garden

 Spring garden walks

-On Fridays at 2pm the garden team lead a free walk around the garden, sharing the top spots to see the spring flowers, the work they're doing and the history of the garden.
+From Easter, every day at 2pm the garden team will lead either a free walk around the garden or a 15 minute talk for you to join.
+They'll be sharing the top spots to see the spring flowers, the work they're doing and the history of the garden.
 The walk begins at the far end of the courtyard.
 Normal admission prices apply.